 - A. Must be subject to the Modified Accelerated Cost Recovery System. - B. Must be part of "Qualified Low-Income Housing Project". - 1.
-A "qualified low-income housing project" is a project for "residential rental property" (II.C.1, supra) that satisfies both a tenant-income requirement and a rent-restriction requirement under either of two minimum set aside tests: - a.
+A "qualified low-income housing project" is a project for "residential rental property" (II.C.1, supra) that satisfies both a tenant-income requirement and a rent-restriction requirement under one of three minimum set aside tests: - a.
 20-50 test: 20% or more of residential units are rent-restricted and occupied by individuals whose income at initial occupancy is not more than 50% of area median gross income ("AMGI"); or - b.
-40-60 test: 40% (25% in NYC) or more of residential units are rent-restricted and occupied by individuals whose income at initial occupancy is not more than 60% of AMGI.
+40-60 test: 40% (25% in NYC) or more of residential units are rent-restricted and occupied by individuals whose income at initial occupancy is not more than 60% of AMGI. - c.
+Average income test: - (1) A project meets the Average Income Test generally if 40 percent (25 percent in New York City) or more of its residential units are both rent-restricted and occupied by individuals whose income does not exceed the imputed income limitation designated by the taxpayer with respect to the individuals' respective units.
+These designations must meet two requirements.
+First, the average of the imputed income limitations designated cannot exceed 60 percent of area median gross income.
+Second, the designated imputed income limitation of each unit must be one of the following percentages of area median gross income: 20 percent, 30 percent, 40 percent, 50 percent, 60 percent, 70 percent, or 80 percent. - (2) Congress added this third set-aside option, known generally as "income averaging" (IA), in its 2018 omnibus budget act.
+Consolidated Appropriations Act, 2018, Div.
+T, § 103 (new set-aside in § 42(g)(1)(C) and corresponding change to next-available-unit rule).
+See infra 6.c for a discussion of the next-available-unit rule.
+IA had been previously proposed in 2016 as part of the Affordable Housing Credit Improvement Act (AHCIA) introduced by Senators Maria Cantwell, D-Wash., and Orrin Hatch, R-Utah.